C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 The "pen in writing position" block is an example of a block that allows you to trace the path of the sprite.

-This block is part of the Scratch coding software.
-In other software, this type of block could have a different name.
+This block is part of the Scratch coding program.
+In other programs, this type of block could have a different name.

 Connections With Other Curriculum Expectations